-Book Review: Washed and Waiting by Wesley Hill—Part 1
+Washed and Waiting by Wesley Hill—Part 1

-Washed and Waiting is a series of Christian theological and personal reflections written by a doctoral student who struggles with same sex attraction.
+Washed and Waiting is a series of Christian theological and personal reflections written by a doctoral student who struggles with same-sex attraction.
 Wesley Hill begins his story as a secret, frightened believer with forbidden yearnings in the church.
 He ends his biography as an open, integrated member of Christian community who has chosen celibacy as a lifestyle of faithfulness for Christ.
 The book is almost devotional at points, exploring the spiritual nuances of the gospel as they apply to his struggle.
-Even if he weren’t addressing same-sex yearnings, he provides us a model of what growing discipleship looks like as we live in a broken world.
+Even if he weren’t addressing same-sex yearnings, he provides us with a model of what growing discipleship looks like as we live in a broken world.

-But Hill is absolutely on target in reminding us that there is, and always has been, a slice of the Christian church that has struggled, usually silently, with same-sex attraction while remaining faithful to Christ in their lifestyle.
-Hill provides a number of well-known names as representatives.
-There are more than we realize.
-God calls us in the church to understand, empathize and support them.
-Like all of us, whatever our sexual attractions, they are broken and Christ walks with them in their suffering.
+But Hill is absolutely on target in reminding us that there is, and always has been, a slice of the Christian church who have struggled, usually silently, with same-sex attraction while remaining faithful to Christ in their lifestyle.
+Hill provides a number of well-known names as representatives; there are more than we realize.
+God calls us in the church to understand, empathize, and support them.
+Like all of us, whatever our sexual attractions, they are broken people, and Christ walks with them in their suffering.